Genivia/ugrep/README.md

 searches are performed as if `-r` is specified.
 To force reading from standard input, specify `-` as the FILE argument.

-To recursively list all non-empty files in the working directory, following symbolic links:
+To recursively list all non-empty files in the working directory:

     ug -r -l ''